 Hope and help are a phone call away.
-The Recovery Village’s representatives are always ready to take your call, answer your questions and help get you into the right program as soon as possible.
+Circle of Hope’s representatives are always ready to take your call, answer your questions and help get you into the right program as soon as possible.
 If you want to explore other options, you can discover a variety of local resources for drug and alcohol treatment and counseling; click here to find therapists nearby.

 Addiction Counseling Services

 Many mental health professionals and therapists offer addiction counseling services as part of their practice, but seeing a counselor alone is just one step on the road to sobriety.
 It takes more than talk therapy to truly break free from addiction, especially for those whose substance abuse has been ongoing for years.
 Alongside addiction counseling, drug or alcohol detox is the way to begin a life of sobriety, and enrolling in a treatment program can further help you along the way.
-Addiction counseling services are included in every level of care at The Recovery Village as part of multidisciplinary treatment for healing of the mind and body.
-To find out more about the types of counseling and programs offered, call 855.408.1147 The Recovery Village today.
+Addiction counseling services are included in every level of care at Circle of Hope as part of multidisciplinary treatment for healing of the mind and body.
+To find out more about the types of counseling and programs offered, call Circle of Hope today.

 Substance Abuse Treatment Plan Goals and Objectives